cbib/virhunter/README.md

 - train the neural network module with `train_nn.py`
 - train the Random Forest module with `train_rf.py`

 To execute these steps you must first fill in the `config.yaml`.
-This file already contains information on all expecten inputs .
+This file already contains information on all expected inputs .
 Once `config.yaml` is filled you can launch the scripts consecutively providing them with the config file like this:
 ```shell
 python virhunter/prepare_ds_nn.py configs/config.yaml